 Faculty workloads should be sustainable.
 Faculty should have the resources and time necessary to succeed in teaching, scholarship, and service.
-A reasonable workload ensures that the college can hire and retain high-quality and diverse faculty who offer excellent instruction to our students.
+A reasonable workload ensures that the college can hire and retain high-quality and diverse faculty members who offer excellent instruction to our students.
+A key aim in maintaining sustainable teaching and service is to protect critical time and energies for faculty research.